dimplevr/minoan_museum/README.md

 ## Description

 Minoan_Museum application is a windows form application written in C#.
 There are two role users, guests and registered users.
 Guests have limited access whereas registered users have whole access.
+It uses technologies such as SQL Server, .Net Framework 4.5, Linq.
 Minoan_Museum has the features below:
-* Connection to a database (log in/log out)
+* Connection to a database Members.mdf (log in/log out)
 * Supports multimedia (music and video player)
 * Foto gallery
 * It keeps a history of the application pages you visited and there is an option to reset the history.
-* Technologies used: C#, SQL Server, .Net Framework 4.5, Linq

 ## Getting Started